Morten03Nordbye/kswitcher/README.md

 1. **Bash**: The primary environment for the script.
 2. **find & sort**: For locating and organizing Kubernetes configuration files.
 3. **ln**: To manage symlinks for Kubernetes configurations.
+4. **kubectl**: To validate Kubernetes configuration files and ensure they are not empty.

 ## Setup Instructions